-John's cognitive profile (i.e. depreciated Working Memory, Processing Speed, Auditory Working Memory, and Cognitive Proficiency), and high Conners Rating Scale behavioural results, suggest ADHD is a possibility and warrants further investigation/consideration.
+John's PsychProfiler results and cognitive profile (i.e. depreciated Working Memory, Processing Speed, Auditory Working Memory, and Cognitive Proficiency) suggest ADHD is a possibility and warrants further investigation/consideration by Dr Brown.

 Please note, as ADHD is a neurochemical disorder often requiring psychostimulant medication, it is traditionally diagnosed by a Medical Specialist (e.g., Paediatrician, Psychiatrist or Clinical Neurologist).
-Therefore, if an individual's cognitive and/or behavioural results suggest that ADHD is a possibility, it is deemed appropriate of PECS to recommend that the appropriate Medical Specialist.be consulted for their expert opinion.
+Therefore, if an individual's cognitive and/or behavioural results suggest that ADHD is a possibility, it is deemed appropriate of PECS to recommend that the appropriate Medical Specialist be consulted for their expert opinion.
 PECS does not make the recommendation to see a Medical Specialist on the basis that they believe the individual has ADHD, merely that it is a possibility.